FowlerLab/PIPEseq/README.md

     - demux_and_pair - runs bcl2fastq to convert cbcl files to unpaired .fastq.gz files, and pear to convert to paired .fastq files for demuxing and pairing reads
       - The bcl2fastq command in line 148 may need to be modified to include some arguments (ex. --barcode-mismatches 0 --minimum-trimmed-read-length 0 --mask-short-adapter-reads 0)
     - prep_fastqs_for_countess - trims fastqs (if necessary) and runs FastQC on all FASTQ files
-    - run_countess_vampseq = creates and executes a CountESS ini file from the assembled .fastq files produced
+    - run_countess_vampseq = Creates counts and scores from assembled FASTQ files

 #### User Variables
-- The user_variables.yaml file can be modified with the following parameters, examples in example_yamls/:
+- The user_variables.yaml file can be modified with the following parameters, examples in example_yamls/: run_name - Name of directory where all run output will be stored, else the timestamp will be used

-**base_sample_sheet** - Name of Samplesheet CSV file **countess_sample_ini** - Name of ini file for CountESS (TECHNICALLY not needed if only running step 1) steps (OPTIONAL) - 1 (Only demux and pairing, creates FASTQs), 2 (Only CountESS, from existing FASTQs), leave blank for full pipeline **!!!THIS IS NOT READY YET!!!** fastq_directory (OPTIONAL) - Location of FASTQs, if only running CountESS step **!!!THIS IS NOT READY YET!!!** sample_filter (OPTIONAL) - If want to only run on certain samples (ex.
-F8) **samplesheet_params** - The names of samplesheet columns if different from Illumina defaults
+**base_sample_sheet** - Name of Samplesheet CSV file **countess_sample_ini** - Name of ini file for CountESS (TECHNICALLY not needed if only running step 1) **barcode_variant_map** - Pacbio variant map input_data_path - Path to either sequence directory or directory of FASTQ files run_type - run only demux and pair, only counting and scoring, or full sample_filter - Only run a subset of data from samplesheet, if desired **count_cutoff** - Cutoff usd for scoring **samplesheet_params** - The names of samplesheet columns if different from Illumina defaults
 - **i7_index_id_column_name**
 - **i7_index_sequence_column_name** - index